We could write off up to 85% of your unaffordable debt

 If your financial situation changes, then it is important that you contact the court immediately.
 This may result in the terms of your administration order being changed.
 This is especially important if your situation has become worse.

-During the application period for an AO, if it becomes clear that you will not be able to pay the debt back over a reasonable timeframe, then the judge may suggest a Composition Order.
+During the application period for an Administration Order, if it becomes clear that you will not be able to pay the debt back over a reasonable timeframe, then the judge may suggest a Composition Order.

 A Composition Order limits the repayment period and will also write off a portion of the debt.

-Once your AO has completed, you are eligible to apply for a ‘certificate of satisfaction’, which you can use as proof that your debts are settled.
+Once your Administration Order has completed, you are eligible to apply for a ‘certificate of satisfaction’, which you can use as proof that your debts are settled.
 In order to be issued with this, you will need to write to your county court and pay a £15 fee.

 In order to be eligible for an administration order, the applicant must meet the following criteria: